iByteABit256/ytb-downloader/README.md

 use ytb-downloader::*;
 ```

-Note that the library is uses async/await so
+Note that the library uses async/await so
 ```
 tokio = { version = "1.27.0", features = ["macros", "rt-multi-thread", "fs"] }
 ```